To submit your manuscript for consideration, please register at achsubmissions.org.

 For a step-by-step overview of the submission process, see our Author Guidelines.

 Please direct any queries to the editors at email@example.com.

-- 2017 Graduate Student Essay Contest deadline: 30 June 2017.
-Please prepare your scholarly article (6,000-9,000) according to the guidelines for general submissions and select “Graduate Student Essay Contest” under “Journal Section” on the manuscript submission site (achsubmissions.org).
+- Graduate Student Essay Contest deadline: 30 April 2018.
+Please prepare your scholarly article (6,000-9,000 words) according to the guidelines for general submissions and select “Graduate Student Essay Contest” under “Journal Section” on the manuscript submission site (achsubmissions.org).

 - General submissions are considered throughout the year.
 The journal invites submissions in the following areas:

 - Rigorous scholarly articles on topics that investigate the critical intersections of the arts and humanities with the aging process and with age across the lifespan.
 Methodologies and areas of investigation include art history and art criticism; communication and new media; critical theory; cultural studies; disability studies; gender and sexuality studies; history; late-life creativity; linguistics; literary criticism; performance studies; philosophy and ethics; race studies; religious studies; and therapeutic uses of humanities and/or the arts.
 Submissions may also address the anthropological, behavioral, biomedical, gerontological, legal, political, psychological, or sociological dimensions of age or aging relevant to the humanities and/or the arts (6,000-9,000 words).